Already a member? Sign in

 What Are Lumens?
 Why Lumens Matter More Than Watts

-Lumens vs. Watts: What’s the Difference?
+Lumens vs. Watts: A Simple Breakdown

 • Lumens measure the actual brightness a bulb delivers.